Phoenix Truck Accident Attorney

 In addition to these regulations, Arizona has several laws to help keep trucks and other motorists safe and to combat the high number of truck accidents across the state.
 These laws include additional regulations on truck speed and vehicle length.

 Some accidents can occur due to truck drivers and companies failing to meet these safety regulations.
 Finding such violations is key to a successful truck accident injury case.
-The attorneys at Begam Marks & Traulsen, P.A., are familiar with these laws and know how to use them in court to help determine liability, so you can earn your rightful compensation.
+The truck accident attorneys at Begam Marks & Traulsen, P.A., are familiar with these laws and know how to use them in court to help determine liability, so you can earn your rightful compensation.

 Who Is Liable in a Commercial Truck Accident?